Sacroiliac Joint Dysfunction

 - Loosening of the symphysis during pregnancy, leading to instability of the pelvic girdle and increased risk of developing pain in the SI joint.

-- Infections and associated inherent pre-existing conditions, like rheumatic diseases, can make certain patients more susceptible to symptoms.
+- Infections and associated inherent pre-existing conditions, like rheumatic diseases, can make patients more susceptible to symptoms.

 - Broken bones or herniated discs can result in weakening of the muscles, which increases the chances of degeneration of the SI joint.